michel4ngel0/show_and_tell/README.md

-# show_and_tell
+# Show and tell
-Visualization tool for programming contests
+Visualization tool for programming contests (soon to be) written in Rust.